-Staircases are complex items of joinery and are made to last.
-However, they do sometimes have to be removed from a building: In the case of a change to the internal movement flow or in the event of demolition, for example.
-Some staircases can be recovered and made available on the reuse market.
-Although very few suppliers of reusable materials specialise in staircases, many have some among their stock.
-Wooden flights of stairs are transported intact from their original building, while stone staircases are dismantled step by step.
+Staircases are complex pieces of joinery and are often made to last.
+However, they do sometimes have to be removed from a building: in the case of a deep renovation or in the event of demolition, for example.
+Some staircases can be reclaimed and made available for reuse.
+Many specialised suppliers have different sorts of staircases among their stock.
+Wooden flights of stairs are transported intact from their original building, while stone staircases are usually dismantled step by step.
 Both situations apply to metal staircases.

-To be able to incorporate a reusable staircase into an architectural project, it is often necessary to adapt the planned layout in accordance with the reclaimed staircase.
+To be able to incorporate a reclaimed staircase into an architectural project, it is often necessary to adapt the design in accordance with the reclaimed staircase.

-Note: old spiral staircases (cast iron or wrought iron) are particularly sought after and replicated.
-If you want to be sure of finding a genuinely reusable product, research the origin of the item you plan to buy.
+Note: antique spiral staircases (cast iron or wrought iron) are particularly sought after and replicated.
+If you want to be sure of finding a truly reclaimed product, ask for the origin of the item you plan to buy.

-Reusable staircases are usually sold in the condition in which they were recovered.
-Treatments such as sanding, or repainting can be carried out once the material has been installed.
+Reclaimed staircases are usually sold in the condition in which they were dismantled.
+Operations such as sanding or repainting can be carried out once the material has been installed.

 Did you know?

-Complete staircases are often a particular feature in the stock of a supplier of reusable materials, or when they are recovered from a demolition site.
-This fascination is evident in a newspaper article from the late 19th century, which describes the demolition of the former Palais de Justice in Brussels and the materials recovered from it:
+Complete staircases are often a particular feature in the stock of reclamation dealers or when they are dismantled on a demolition site.
+This fascination is evident in a newspaper article from the late 19th century, which describes the demolition of the former Brussels Palais de Justice and the materials reclaimed from it: